Can Dogs Eat Pesto?

 Dogs and pesto: the symptoms

-The main symptoms to look out for if your dog has accidentally eaten pesto are vomiting and diarrhoea.
-These should pass of their own accord without you having to intervene or change their food or water routine.
+If your dog has accidentally eaten pesto, the main symptoms to look out for are vomiting and diarrhoea.
+These should pass naturally without you having to intervene or change their food or water routine.